stevendiaz/schoolinks_challenge/README.md

 Our `Student` model is very simple.
 It is an instance of a schedule.
 The student has 5 instances of classes represented by a single time.

+Our `ClassTimes` model is a layer that takes in our string arguments that represent the hour, with valid hours of 1-24, and converts it to human readable format.

 ## Stubbed Database
 Since this is a "mini-application", the database is stubbed.
 All the database transactions are abstracted away, however.
 If I were to set up a database, all of the transaction logic would lie in the `models.py` file.
 Currently, the `models.py` file uses a dictionary as a pseudo-datastore.
 For this type of use case, I would use a noSQL database for quick iteration and quick set up.